-In our Shorthand course, we teach the "American System" of Phonography, the most widely used and complete system in this country.
-A thorough training in typewriting, from simple letter-writing to legal forms and manifolding, is given.
-An understanding of English Grammar, English Rhetoric and business correspondence is also required.
+In our Shorthand course we teach the "American System" of Phonography, the most widely used and complete system in this country.
+A thorough training in typewriting from simple letter writing to legal forms and manifolding is given.
+An understanding of English Grammar, English Rhetoric and Business Correspondence is also required.
 Dictations are given from the first, the pupil learning to write from the sound of the words rather than copy from sight.
 Our aim is to make this course of instruction accurate, comprehensive and thoroughly practical.

-In the Commercial course, all text-books, blanks and other necessary supplies will be furnished by the school, and are included in the terms published below.
-For the Shorthand course, the pupil pays for the text-books-(a small expense); the type-writer and all supplies necessary for that practice are furnished by the school, and included in the terms.
-Everything will be new, of the best kind and thoroughly up to date in each course.
+In the Commercial course all text books, blanks and other necessary supplies will be furnished by the school, and are included in the terms published below.
+For the Shorthand course the pupil pays for the text book (a small expense); the typewriter and all supplies necessary for that practice are furnished by the school, and included in the terms.
+Everything will be new, of the best kind, and thoroughly up to date in each course.

-Proper diplomas or certificates will be given to students graduating from the Business Department or completing either course in that department.
+Proper diplomas or certificates will be given to students graduating from the Business Department or completing either course in that department

-TERMS.
+TERMS-Commercial Course.

-Commercial Course.
+I month \$ 8 00

-1 month......\$ 8 00 3 months.......24 00 6 months.......35 00 Full year, 10 mo...
-50 00
+3 months 24 00

-TERMS.
+6 months 35 00

-Shorthand,
+Full year, 10 mo 50 00

+TERMS-Shorthand.
 Full course in Shorthand and Type-writing, \$40.00.
 Special rates made for longer or shorter terms.